DentyTxR/SCPSL-Translation-Collection/README.md

 Q. Can I get banned for this?
 A. No, You are only changing literal words (translations), This has nothing todo with internal game files.

+Q. What is changed?
+A. Only the main menu is changed.

 Q. How do I go back to the default translation?
 A. Simpley change your language in settings to English (Default).